Logo

 How do I submit a complaint against a minister?

 We hope this is not a ‘frequently asked question’, but sadly sometimes a minister might act in a way that unacceptable and needs to be addressed.
-The Ministries Team have a process for dealing with complaints against accredited ministers, ministers-in-training and nationally recognised pastors.
+The Ministries Team have a process for dealing with complaints against accredited ministers, ministers-in-training, nationally recognised pastors and recognised local ministers.
 The process begins when we receive a completed complaints form.
-The form gives examples of the misconduct and gross misconduct that would give rise to an investigation by the Ministries Team.
+The form gives examples of the misconduct that would give rise to an investigation by the Ministries Team.
 It also lists those matters that are less serious and should be dealt with by the minister’s local congregation or oversight group.

 Back to list of FAQs